lmsuorsa/startup/notes.md

 ## AWS

 My IP address is: 54.81.96.130

+I'm not sure if that's actually my IP address!

 Launching my AMI I initially put it on a private subnet.
 Even though it had a public IP address and the security group was right, I wasn't able to connect to it.

 ## Caddy